lubingau/7SuperRes/README.md

     cd docker/
     sudo ./docker_build.sh -t cpu -f tf2
     ```
-    This operation might take some time.
+    This operation might take some time (~20 minutes).
 If you want to use gpu instead of cpu, you can but we haven't tried it
 3. Once the process is finished, with the command ```sudo docker images``` you should see something like this:
     ```text
     REPOSITORY                        TAG      IMAGE ID       CREATED         SIZE